Daniel Murphy (baseball): Washington Nationals (2016–2018)

-The following year, Murphy was voted in as a starter in his third all-star game.
-In 144 games, Murphy finished the year with a .322 batting average, 23 home runs, and 93 RBI, despite battling a knee injury for at least part of the season.
-His batting average was best among National League second basemen and second-best in the National League overall, and his .928 on-base-plus-slugging (OPS) percentage was the best by a National League second basemen and more than 130 points higher than the next-best OPS among them.
-He won his second consecutive Silver Slugger Award, being named the best offensive National League second baseman of 2017.
+The following year, Murphy was voted in as a starter in his third All-Star Game.
+In 144 games, he finished the year with a .322 batting average, 23 home runs, and 93 RBI, despite battling a knee injury for at least part of the season.
+His batting average was best among National League second basemen and second-best in the National League overall, and his .928 on-base plus slugging (OPS) percentage was the best by a NL second basemen and more than 130 points higher than the next-best OPS among them.
+He won his second consecutive Silver Slugger Award as an NL second baseman.

-Murphy underwent microfracture surgery on his knee in the off-season, and began the 2018 season on the 60-day disabled list.
-On June 12, 2018, he was activated off of the disabled list.
+Murphy underwent microfracture surgery on his knee in the offseason, and began the 2018 season on the 60-day disabled list.
+On June 12, 2018, he was activated off of the DL.

-Chicago Cubs (2018)
+Chicago Cubs

 On August 21, 2018, Murphy was traded to the Chicago Cubs in exchange for minor league infielder Andruw Monasterio and either a player to be named later or cash.
+In 35 games for the Cubs, Murphy batted .297/.329/.471 with 6 home runs and 13 RBI.